Free Business Naming Tool

 1

-Search your state's Secretary of State database to verify your desired name is not already taken or deceptively similar to an existing entity.
+Search your state's Secretary of State entity database and the USPTO's Trademark Electronic Search System (TESS) to verify your desired name is available and not deceptively similar to an existing registration.

 2